AMyriadseviltwin/Obsidian/Death in Space/World Info/Glossary.md

 #### TEC
 Tech.
 Ability that represents your technical skill for things like aiming technique, electrical/mechanical knowledge, ability to repair, construct and deconstruct.

+#### Tenebris
+The Tenebris star, a red giant, and its star system.
+The brutal and war-torn epicenter of the Gem War, and the first system you, the players, will live and die in.

 #### Whale
 Codename for emergency response teams working under [[Corporations#AMBERCOVE|Ambercove]].
-Mostly comprised of hard-boiled, highly skilled ex-navvies.
+Mostly comprised of hard-boiled, highly skilled ex-navvies known for getting the job done.